indian7p/onesearch-emc/README.md

 This does not include Discord servers for security and privacy reasons.<br>

 OneSearch is split into 2 things to increase reliability and uptime.
-For the updater service that grabs info from the map and runs the [API](https://docs.bcow.tk/).
+For the updater service that grabs info from the map and runs the [API](https://github.com/imabritishcow/onesearch-api).
 See https://github.com/imabritishcow/onesearch-updater

 ## Example config.json
 ```
 {
   "MONGOURL": "YOUR MONGODB CONNECTION STRING",
-  "TOKEN": "YOUR DISCORD BOT TOKEN"
+  "TOKEN": "YOUR DISCORD BOT TOKEN",
+  "BOT_ADMINS": ["YOUR DISCORD ID"],
+  "ENABLE_MUSIC": true/false,
+  "YT_API_KEY": "YOUR YOUTUBE API KEY"
 }
 ```
+A YouTube API key is not required if `ENABLE_MUSIC` is false. `BOT_ADMINS` implementation is currently WIP (only used in 1!crawl).

 ## Links